Skokoo/ImCurvin/Mode.md

-# Mode Details in ImCurvin
+# ImCurvin Details
-In this section, I will explain the detailed operational modes integrated within ImCurvin.
+In this section, I will explain the detailed operational explanation integrated within ImCurvin.

 ---